 Each IRB application must have a faculty member noted as the Responsible Investigator.
 Applications that are not fully completed as instructed will not be accepted.
 See the University IRB Policies and Procedures on the involvement of human participants in research for guidelines under which investigations involving human subjects may be pursued.

-Doctoral candidates must submit their research IRB protocol to the IRB Committee to begin the review process.
+Doctoral candidates must submit their research IRB protocol to the IRB Committee for approval prior to the commencement of their research.

 Dissertation Committee Chairperson